-Though snow prevented us from driving the entire route, we found plenty of scenery to enjoy while the Beartooth Highway transitioned into hibernation.
-It was a spectacular, sunshiny day as we made our way toward Cooke City, but something was clearly brewing on the horizon.
+Fall days in Montana are crisp and clear, making it an excellent time to visit.
+But, avoiding the summer traffic comes with it’s trade-offs.
+It was a spectacular, sunshiny day when we started out toward Cooke City.
+But something was clearly brewing on the horizon.
 Climbing to the higher elevations, we got an inkling of what awaited us.

-It’s important to note that there is little cell phone coverage in this area, so being prepared is a must.
-Summer days may reach 70 degrees, but temperatures this time of year can quickly fall below freezing.
+It’s important to note that there is little cell phone coverage in this area, so visitors need to be prepared for an emergency.
+Though daytime temperatures can reach 70 degrees, when the sun goes down the mercury can quickly fall below freezing.
 Warm clothes, proper footwear, plenty of gas in the car, water, and a healthy dose of common sense are recommended.

-When we finally reached the Beartooth Highway, the snow was starting to stick.
-After a few more miles, we were driving in a winter wonderland, and noticed some cattle out frolicking in the fresh flakes along the road.
-From the Cooke City side, 17 miles of the Beartooth was open to vehicle traffic, but the driving conditions were deteriorating quickly.
-Having no desire to get stuck and put Ty and Buster in harm’s way, we turned around well before reaching the gate.
+By the time we reached the Beartooth Highway, the snow had already started to stick on the road.
+After a few more miles, we were driving in a winter wonderland!
+From the western end near Cooke City, 17 miles of the Beartooth was open to vehicle traffic, but the driving conditions were deteriorating quickly.
+Having no desire to put ourselves or the boys in harm’s way, we turned around well before reaching the gate.

-Back at lower elevations, the sun was still shining and the boys were happy to get out and explore a bit.
-There are forest roads, trailheads, picnic areas, and turnouts at regular intervals, so finding a place to stretch your legs and have a sniff is no problem.
+Back at lower elevations, the sun was still shining and the boys were happy to explore.
+Rorest roads, trailheads, picnic areas, and turnouts appear at regular intervals, so finding a place to stretch your legs isn’t a problem.

-The Beartooth Highway is surrounded by the Custer, Gallatin, and Shoshone National Forests, and travels parallel to the Absaroka-Beartooth Wilderness – putting it squarely inside a million-plus acres of wilderness.
-Pets are welcome at all the turnouts, picnic areas, and trails as long as they remain on leash and are cleaned up after.
-Keep in mind that grizzly bears and grey wolves inhabit this area, and the land is also used to graze cattle.
-For your pet’s safety, it’s important to abide by the leash law.
+Leashed pets are welcome at all the turnouts, picnic areas, and trails as long as they are cleaned up after.
+Keep in mind that Grizzlies and wolves inhabit this area, and the land is also used for cattle grazing.
+So, for your pet’s safety, it’s important to abide by the leash law.